martinlugton/martinlugton.github.io/old-site-conversion/conversion-in-progress/Cognitive Technologies – the real opportunities for business – course notes.md

   - /cognitive-technologies-real-opportunities-business-course-notes/
 ---

-# Cognitive Technologies – the real opportunities for business – course notes

 *In late 2015 I completed an [online course on cognitive technology](https://novoed.com/cognitive-technology).
 Here’s a summary of my notes.
 (NB the course is free to take, and is running again from 14 March to 13 June 2016)*

 ### What is AI?